-On daily administration of bicalutamide 150 mg, the (R)-enantiomer accumulates about 10-fold in plasma as a consequence of its long half-life.
+On daily administration of bicalutamide, the (R)-enantiomer accumulates about 10-fold in plasma as a consequence of its long half-life.

-Steady state plasma concentrations of the (R)-enantiomer, of approximately 22 microgram/ml are observed during daily administration of bicalutamide 150 mg.
-At steady state, the predominantly active (R)-enantiomer accounts for 99% of the total circulating enantiomers.
+Steady state plasma concentrations of the (R)-enantiomer of approximately 9 microgram/ml are observed during daily administration of 50 mg doses of bicalutamide.
+At steady state the predominantly active (R)-enantiomer accounts for 99% of the total circulating enantiomers.